 Belichick benefited from the Pats drafting a young Tom Brady out of Michigan.
 There were low expectations for the quarterback, but he fit perfectly into Belichick’s new offense.
 Over the years, Brady would go from being a system quarterback to one of the best ever to play the game.
 While he doesn’t have the impressive stats of Peyton Manning or Aaron Rodgers, Brady’s ability to win big games made him the greatest ever to play the position.

-It obviously takes quite a bit of Hall-of-Fame caliber talent to get to the Super Bowl three seasons in a row, but it also requires the ability to make the most out of all those mid-level players on the roster, to get each of them to play at a Hall-of-Fame level.
+It obviously takes a lot of talent to get to the Super Bowl three seasons in a row.
+Usually, having a few future Hall-of-Famers is a necessity.
+But it also requires the ability to make the most out of that talent and elevate average players to get them to play at a championship level.

-That’s part of the genius of Shula, Levy and Belichick – to be able to consistently pull the most out of their players, especially the ones that other teams have for various reasons passed on.
+That’s part of the genius of Shula, Levy, Belichick, and Reid – to be able to consistently pull the most out of their players, especially the ones that other teams didn’t want.

 Who knows when it will happen again?

-Now that the Belichick/Brady run is complete, which team will be the next to make three-in-a-row Super Bowl appearances?
+Now that the Belichick-Brady era is over, what team will be the next to make three consecutive Super Bowl appearances?
+Needless to say, only one team comes to mind.

 While we’re on the subject, we’d also like to invite you to read our article about all the known future Super Bowl locations.